bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 An audit of the queries executed during the incident showed that they all had 10 or more values in the `IN` predicate.
 This was not a coincidence because it was the exact threshold at which 1.x Aurora would switch from index dives to index statistics.
 We now describe a race condition that can happen for `SELECT` queries using equality ranges.

-1. The database determines that table statistics needs to be updated.
+1. The database determines that table statistics need to be updated.
 2. A background thread runs `dict_stats_analyze_index`, but is preempted before it can actually populate the index statistics.
 3. A transaction running a `SELECT` query is processed and runs `info_low` to get updated table statistics.
 Because the statistics were reset, `rec_per_key` is set to be the number of rows in the table.
 4. The transaction has an `IN` predicate with 10 or more values.
 Therefore, the query optimizer uses index statistics.
 However, it incorrectly determines that the index is not useful at all because it has a very high selectivity value.
 5. The transaction decides to perform a full scan instead.

 Note that if the query optimizer decided to use index dives instead, it would get a correct estimate and not perform a full scan.
 This is consistent with what we observed in our system.
-Under high concurrency, it is possible for many transactions to see an incorrect value for `rec_per_key` before the background thread is able to populated the index statistics.
+Under high concurrency, it is possible for many transactions to see an incorrect value for `rec_per_key` before the background thread is able to populate the index statistics.

 ### Bug Replication